mntm/bitnami-wordpress-stack/readme.md

 ## Services

 The stack consists of two services:
-1. `mariadb`: mysql server
+1. `mariadb`: Database server
-2. `wordpress`: wordpress server with php-fpm enabled
+2. `wordpress`: wordpress server, with its own web server

 These services (containers) communicate with each other inside their own network: `wp_bitnami_network`.
 The name of the services are important because docker compose will use them as hostname